chef/chef-web-docs/chef_master/source/resource_gem_package.rst

 .. tag resource_package_options_string

 When using an explicit ``gem_binary``, options must be passed as a string.
-When not using an explicit ``gem_binary``, the chef-client is forced to spawn a gems process to install the gems (which uses more system resources) when options are passed as a string.
+When not using an explicit ``gem_binary``, Chef Infra Client is forced to spawn a gems process to install the gems (which uses more system resources) when options are passed as a string.
 String options are passed verbatim to the gems command and should be specified just as if they were passed on a command line.
 For example, ``--prerelease`` for a pre-release gem.

 .. end_tag